-The Difference Between Sales Negotiation Training Programs That Work and Those That Don't
+Why Some Sales Negotiation Training Programs Work and Others Don't

 Categories: Sales Negotiation

-- Your reps are green and they're negotiating with very experienced buyers
+- Green reps are working with very experienced buyers, causing slow time-to-productivity.

 1. How is the Training Nuanced for Sales Negotiation?

-There are training organizations out there that tout their negotiation experience.
+Ensure your sales training partner has experience in sales negotiation.
 If their negotiation experience isn’t related directly and exclusively to sales, we would caution you and encourage you to shift to a sales negotiation solution.
 Without a focus on sales, you won't produce the results you're looking to achieve.